Monticello Girls' Softball Team wins 3rd Place at Class 2A State Finals. Video courtesy of IllinoisHomepage.net.

 Sages.us has now been mobilized, for people on the go.
 Easily access important articles and website features, right from your smartphone!

-We have heard from several community members that have received a call on their home phone about a survey on the Piatt County School Facility Sales Tax.
+Our county and local residents are being called and receiving mailers from non-local sources.
+We have heard from several community members that have received calls about a survey on the Piatt County School Facility Sales Tax Coming from a number based In northern Illinois.
 The survey asks you to press one if you plan on voting YES for the Sales Tax and to press two if you plan to vote NO. Apparently, the survey does not accept at YES answer when you press one.
 The message goes on to share information about taxes in the State of Illinois.
 It also states that the increase is 400%.
 The increase for the tax rate would be 1% - going from 6.25% to 7.25%.
-These calls and this survey are NOT coming from Monticello CUSD #25, but from a statewide group funded by a national organization that is opposed to this question.
-We apologize for this frustration and inconvenience, but we can do nothing about these calls.
+These calls, this survey, and the mailers are NOT coming from Monticello CUSD #25 nor from local residents, but from a statewide group funded by a national organization that is opposed to this question.
+This group does not represent nor is it funded by our community, it's citizens, or residents.
+Mailers and newspaper inserts from Monticello CUSD #25, the Monticello Area Education Foundation, and other community groups have clearly labeled the information as coming from and being specific to our county and local questions.
+Please be an informed voter on November 4 on these local questions.

 Public Act 98-669 and Public Act 98-801were signed into law this summer and place enhanced requirements on school districts when dealing with bullying issues among students.
 Our district has addressed these issues annually and we will continue to be diligent in our efforts to elimnate bullying from our hallways, playgrounds, cafeterias, and classrooms.
 These laws include an outline of guidelines for schools, many of which our district has been following for years, including timely report investigations, follow-up, and access to social services.
 Also included are criteria for dealing with cyber-bullying that may occur outside of the school day but creates a negative impact within our schools.
 Our Building Principals will be dicussing this information with faculty and staff, training has been made available, and information will be sent home to parents to the topic of bullying.
 Our School Board will consider the adoption of a revised Board Policy on Bullying at our meeting in October.
 This revised policy along with other resources can be found at the links below.